scapegoat-scala/scapegoat/README.md

 ```

-And if you prefer a prettier repoert, here is a screen shot of the type of HTML report scapegoat generates:
+And if you prefer a prettier report, here is a screen shot of the type of HTML report scapegoat generates:

 ![screenshot](https://raw.githubusercontent.com/sksamuel/scapegoat/master/screenshot1.png)